Baktash Abtin: Illness and death

 On 4 April 2021, Abtin was transferred to the prison clinic after showing symptoms of pneumonia likely linked to the internationally prevalent COVID-19 pandemic.
 During this initial period of illness, Abtin was allegedly denied proper treatment and he was released back to the general population within a week while still unwell.
 Abtin decided to self-quarantine in the prison's hussainiya to protect fellow inmates from his own probable infection.
 Abtin was finally granted a medical furlough for treatment by family appointed doctors in October 2021, after never having fully recovered.
 He was confirmed to be infected with COVID-19 related pneumonia again in December 2021, and was eventually transferred to an intensive care unit at the nearby Taleghani Hospital.
-After being placed into a medically induced coma on the first day of 2022, Abtin died from his illness on 8 January, at the age of 48.
+After being placed into a medically induced coma on the first day of 2022, Abtin died from his illness on 8 January, at the age of 47.
 Hadi Ghaemi, director of the New York-based Center for Human Rights in Iran called for accountability over Abtin's death, while tens of thousands of others responded on social media.

+The killing of Baktash Abtin was condemned by the Director-General of the UNESCO Audrey Azoulay in a press release published on 1 March.
+According to global monitoring on the safety of journalists by the Observatory of Killed journalist, Abtin was the 1st media professional killed in the Republic Islamic of Iran 2022.

+Works

+Poems

+He has three volumes of poetry under his belt, all published in Persian.
+These include: